MaibornWolff/mwui/token-plugin.md

 **Your Name:** First and last name.

 **Personal access token:** The plugin requires a token which is connected to your GitHub account (An account is required to use the plugin).
-You can create a token within the GitHub settings under Settings > Personal access tokens > Generate new token.
+You can create a token within the GitHub settings under Settings > Developer Settings > Tokens (classic) > Generate new token.
 Give the token a name and set its expiration date to 'No expiration'.
 The following boxes have to be checked for the plugin to work:

 ![image](https://user-images.githubusercontent.com/85286401/185928119-59c2ce2b-cc80-44a0-b629-70c38c184600.png)